AndreeaAlecu19/MSci-Project/README.md

 ## Experimental data
-For the experimental results in Newtonian_microvascular_network.m, please find attached the Excel file 'Experimental_values_and_our_results', which contains values measured by experimental researchers at the University of Minnesota, and our results for the pressure at the bifurcation node.
+For the experimental results in Newtonian_microvascular_network.m, we obtained the input parameters from our collaborators from the US.

 ## Reproducing the results: